nergmada/planning-wiki/docs/reference/planners/ENHSP/main.md

 ENHSP, which stands for Expressive Numeric Heuristic Planner is a forward heuristic search planner.
 It supports the following

-1. Classical Planning
+1. Satisficing and Optimal Numeric Planning
 2. Numeric Planning with linear and non-linear expressions
 3. Planning with discretised autonomous processes and events
 4. Global constraints, which are the analogous of always constraints of PDDL
-5. discrete events
+5. Discrete events
-6. universal and existential quantification in formulas (action precondition, constraints and goals)
+6. Universal and existential quantification in formulas (action precondition, constraints and goals)
-7. negative preconditions
+7. Negative preconditions
-8. novel heuristics based on landmarks and search techniques for planning with autonomous processes
+8. Novel heuristics based on landmarks and search techniques for planning with autonomous processes

 ## Support
 ENHSP requires `:typing` in all domains it runs on, which makes it incompatible with [Eviscerator](https://www.github.com/nergmada/eviscerator).
 No support table has been generated.